-Hypercalcaemia can be an emergency which needs urgent medical attention.
-Help patients to get an early diagnosis and treatment by knowing who is at risk and what the signs and symptoms are.
+Hypercalcaemia can be an emergency needing urgent medical attention.
+Help patients get an early diagnosis and treatment by knowing who is at risk and what the signs and symptoms are.

 This information is for health and social care professionals.
 You can use our My Learning form to reflect on how this page has helped with your continuing professional development.
 Download the form.